Ghostscypher/boids_simulation/README.md

 ## Using the Simulation

 The simulation is very simple to use.
 The simulation will start automatically when the webpage is loaded.

-The simulation can be paused by pressing the `p` key.
+1. The simulation can be paused by pressing the `p` key.
 The simulation can be resumed by pressing the `p` key again.
-The simulation can be reset by pressing the `r` key.
-The simulation can be restarted by pressing the `s` key.
+2. The simulation can be reset by pressing the `r` key.
 The simulation can be sped up by pressing the `+` key.
-The simulation can be slowed down by pressing the `-` key.
+3. The simulation can be slowed down by pressing the `-` key.
+4. If `c` is pressed, the simulation will be cleared, to restart press `r`.
+5. If `a` is pressed then 1 boid is added to the simulation.
+6. If `d` is pressed then 1 boid is removed from the simulation.

-<iframe src="TODO:fill this link" title="Boids Simulation" width="100%" height="500px"></iframe>
+<iframe src="https://ghostscypher.github.io/boids_simulation/src/index.html" title="Boids Simulation" width="100%" height="500px"></iframe>

 ## References